Cripple Creek Colorado

 Security cameras have caught her playing the slot machines, with her male companion.

-There were no slot machines in this building before 1991, which means she has discovered a new toy to play with, as entities have longed enjoyed new electrical machines/lights/items.
+There were no slot machines in this building before 1991, which means she has discovered a new toy to play with.
+Entities have longed enjoyed new electrical machines/lights/items.

-This means that they both are intelligent spirits, enjoying what is at hand.
+They are both intelligent spirits, enjoying what is at hand.

 PARANORMAL FINDINGS

-People have experienced the auditory, tactile paranormal activity and the occasional appearance of this cheerful spirit of Maggie for many years.
+People have experienced auditory and tactile paranormal activity, and the occasional appearance, of this cheerful spirit of Maggie for many years.

-There is also strong evidence of Maggie and her spectral friend.
-Casino footage of the pair playing with the slot machines was recorded on the security cameras, though this footage mysteriously disappeared from the safe, either by a person not eager to display evidence of the haunting, or by the spirits themselves.
+There is strong evidence of Maggie and her spectral friend.
+Casino footage of the pair playing with the slot machines has been recorded on security cameras, though this footage mysteriously disappeared from the safe, either by a person not eager to display evidence of the haunting, or by the spirits themselves.

-Colorado Researchers of Paranormal Science investigated the building, and caught an EVP, which is posted on their website.
+Colorado Researchers of Paranormal Science (CRPS) investigated the building, and caught an EVP, which they posted on their website.

 They thought of a creative way to engage Maggie by inviting her to have some tea with them in the restaurant.

 Maggie accepted their offer and made her presence known with a real strong aroma of roses.
-To read about both their experiences, you can read it for yourself in their initial report.
+You can read it for yourself in their initial report.

 STILL HAUNTED?